Peter Organisciak

 Consulting

+I consult with Neuristics.
 Contact me to inquire about creativity and AI, data mining and machine learning assistance.
-I like playful projects and am based in the Denver area.